official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 174 Blair T. A Journey.
 Hutchinson, 2010.
 175 Minute Tebbit to Secretary of State [MOD], 14 January 2003, ‘Iraq: What If?’.

-52

-The Report of the Iraq Inquiryalliance founded not on emotion, but on a hard‑headed appreciation of mutual benefit.
+alliance founded not on emotion, but on a hard‑headed appreciation of mutual benefit.
 The benefits do not by any means flow only in one direction.

 374. In his memoir, Mr Blair wrote: